Tenuta di Burchino Il Burchino Toscana

-A blend of Sangiovese, Cabernet Sauvignon and Merlot, this is very sleek and international in style.
+A blend of Sangiovese, Cabernet Sauvignon, and Merlot, this is very sleek and international in style.
 This estate-grown wine is a Super Tuscan in all senses of the word.
-Licorice and vanilla on the nose, this Tuscan bottle is full-bodied and chewy on the palate with flavors of dried cherry, lactose, and milk chocolate.
+Licorice and vanilla on the nose, this Tuscan bottle is full-bodied and chewy on the palate with dried cherry, lactose, and milk chocolate flavors.
 A finish moves towards leather and crushed sage.

-A nose of fresh tarragon and red fruit, the palate is bright cherry with a juicy melon undercurrent.
+The palate is bright cherry with a juicy melon undercurrent with a nose of fresh tarragon and red fruit.
 The texture is zesty with just enough texture to give the deep fruit flavors some dimension.
 The finish keeps the fruit coming.
 Salted peach, pear, and a closing note of honeysuckle.
 This is a spring and summer standby, perfect for lounging on the deck.

 A top-notch example of the classic Aussie model: big delicious jammy wines.
 On the nose, crushed herbs and smoke over ginger and chocolate.
 The palate gets a bit simpler, with dried fig and blackberries rolling into nutmeg and cinnamon.
 The varietal and reductive gamey notes come into the finish.
 Medium to full-bodied with plenty of silky tannins and boozy richness to drown a goose.

-A barrel fermented, barrel aged, full buttery bomb MLF of a Chardonnay.
-Largely sourced from the Goldfields Vineyard in Sonoma’s Russian River Valley, this bottle offers exactly what you’d expect from a luxury-level Cali wine.
+A barrel-fermented, barrel-aged, full buttery bomb MLF of a Chardonnay.
+This bottle is largely sourced from the Goldfields Vineyard in Sonoma’s Russian River Valley; this bottle offers exactly what you’d expect from a luxury-level Cali wine.

-On the nose, there is rosewater and smoky popcorn.
-Full-bodied, the wine layers into a confection of lemon curd and pineapple cake.
-The fresh acidity dries out the the palate with fresh pear and toasted allspice.
-Cedar, vanilla, and caramel on the finish.
+There is rosewater and smoky popcorn on the nose: Full-bodied, the wine layers into a confection of lemon curd and pineapple cake.
+The fresh acidity dries out the palate with fresh pear and toasted allspice—Cedar, vanilla, and caramel on the finish.